rpdearden/Miscellany/Tutorials/Blender_Tutorial.md

 It takes you through lots of basic modelling/materials stuff that we didn't really cover here.
 Other than that there are loads of good blender learning materials on Youtube and elsewhere.
 E.g. if you want to make a turntable animation like I showed you at the start of the workshop then google Blender turntable animation and you will be spoiled for choice.
-Feel free to get in touch if there's something specific you want to do either by giving me a knock in G27 or by email.
+Feel free to get in touch if there's something specific you want to do either by coming to find me or dropping me an email at richard.dearden(at)naturalis.nl.
 Happy Blending!
 ****